Bob Blaylock

 Blaylock spent the next three seasons in minor league baseball before he was recalled in September 1959.
 Blaylock appeared in three games, all against the Chicago Cubs, one as a starter.
 He was more effective than in 1956, but lost his only decision.
 As a Major Leaguer, he appeared in 17 games and 50 innings, and yielded 53 hits and 27 bases on balls, with 42 strikeouts.
 His minor league career ended after the 1962 season, his fourth consecutive season with the Redbirds' Double-A Tulsa Oilers affiliate in Blaylock's home state of Oklahoma.

-Bob Blaylock was one of three men with the same surname who played in the National League during the 1950s.
-Marv was a first baseman, mostly for the Phillies, who walked twice and grounded out against Bob Blaylock in his July 26, 1956, start.
+Blaylock was one of three unrelated men with the same surname who played in the National League during the 1950s.
+Marv Blaylock was a first baseman, mostly for the Phillies, who walked twice and grounded out against Bob Blaylock in his July 26, 1956, start.
 Gary Blaylock was also a right-handed pitcher for the Cardinals and an occasional teammate of Bob's.

-The Blaylocks were not related.
+Blaylock died in Collinsville, Oklahoma, on September 1, 2024, at the age of 89.